SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/selenium_manager.pt-br.md

 sudo apt-get install libatk-bridge2.0-0
 ```

+### Using an environment variable for the driver path
+It's possible to use an environment variable to specify the driver path without using Selenium Manager.
+The following environment variables are supported:

+* SE_CHROMEDRIVER
+* SE_EDGEDRIVER
+* SE_GECKODRIVER
+* SE_IEDRIVER
+* SE_SAFARIDRIVER

+For example, to specify the path to the chromedriver,
+you can set the `SE_CHROMEDRIVER` environment variable to the path of the chromedriver executable.
+The following bindings allow you to specify the driver path using an environment variable:

+* Ruby
+* Java

+This feature is available in the Selenium Ruby binding starting from version 4.25.0.

 ## Roadmap
 You can trace the work in progress in the [Selenium Manager project dashboard](https://github.com/orgs/SeleniumHQ/projects/5).
 Moreover, you can check the new features shipped with each Selenium Manager release in its [changelog file](https://github.com/SeleniumHQ/selenium/blob/trunk/rust/CHANGELOG.md).